UWB-ACM/Git-Gud-Spring2020/README.md

 # Git-Gud-Spring2020
 Add your name to a fun message below!
-"starfox is a star tho"
+"Starfox is a star tho"